-I found this BBQ Beer Can Chicken recipe back in 2003 when it went through a surge of popularity and I haven't seen it around for a while, until I decided to make it again.
+I found this BBQ Beer Butt Chicken recipe (also known as Beer Can Chicken) back in 2003 when it went through a surge of popularity and I haven't seen it around for a while until I decided to make it again.
 There seems to be a resurrection.
 It's also a really healthy beer can chicken, as all the fat drips off the chicken into the pan.
 If you are looking for easy and healthy and delicious chicken dinner recipes for Father's Day, this is the one!

-For reasons I cannot explain, sticking a ½ can of beer up the butt of a chicken makes it super tender and juicy and totally awesome!
+For reasons I cannot explain, sticking a ½ can of beer up the butt of a chicken makes it super tender, juicy (with a crispy skin) and totally awesome!
+This beer butt chicken recipe is popular in the summer during grilling season.

 Jump to: